Can’t Get Your Weight Loss Meds? Here’s What You Can Do!

 2. Contact Your Insurance Company

 If you’ve had excellent weight loss on Mounjaro for example (whose coupon is iffy right now), you can connect with an advocate from your health insurance company and see what your options are.
 Sometimes they will cover a different medication, or require a letter from your physician’s office detailing your success.
-At our office, we have had physician-to-physician conversations with the Medical Director of a plan and successfully advocated for our patients to continue or obtain coverage for a medication that has worked for them.
+At our office, we have had physician-to-physician conversations with the medical director of a plan and successfully advocated for our patients to continue or obtain coverage for a medication that has worked for them.
 When it comes to success on a medication, no doesn’t always mean NO.

-3. Consider the Compounded Version of the Medication (Applies to Semaglutide Only)
+3. Consider the Compounded Version of the Medication

 4. Look On GoodRX and See Which Pharmacies Offer the Lowest Cost Alternative

 If you are not familiar with the GoodRx app, this would be a good time to download it to your phone.
-GoodRx searches local pharmacies and finds you the best out of pocket price for your medication.
+GoodRx searches local pharmacies and finds you the best out-of-pocket price for your medication.
 With the injectables, this might still be extremely high, but it gives you the option to compare prices.

 5. Consider a Different Medication That Is Less Expensive